sproutmode/sproutmode.github.com/README.md

 # README

-This site is the source for [Powered By Rainbow](http://poweredbyrainbow.com).
+This site is the source for [Sproutmode](http://sproutmode.com).
 The first prototype version is built with Bootstrap.